samorogu/notes/masteringReact/README.md

         </table>
       </React.Fragment>
 ```
-Next we have to update the state method but withuout calling directly.
-We call the setstate method.
+Next we have to update the state method but withuout calling it directly.
+We call the `setstate` method.
 We create an array without the movie we will delete in the method handleDelte(movie)

 ```{javascript}